danjlawson/DST_parallel/README.md

 * **JAVA**: You must have java 8 for spark, which is **not** the most recent version (11 at time of writing).
 * **ANACONDA/PYTHON**: You can get pyspark working in several ways, including via jupyter notebooks, as well as using pip.
 Doing this could be non-trivial.
 * **VIRTUAL MACHINE PROVISIONING**: You can give your virtual machine more memory, more CPUs etc by editing the Vagrantfile.
+See the [Vagrant documentation](https://www.vagrantup.com/docs/index.html) for details.